-On most Unix systems (including MacOS X and Linux), Larceny's scheme-script will execute Scheme scripts as described in R6RS non-normative appendix D, with or without the optional script header.
-To make Scheme scripts executable in their own right, without executing scheme-script directly, add Larceny's root directory to your path as described in doc/HOWTO-INSTALL.
+On most Unix systems (including Linux and Apple's OS X), Larceny's scheme-script will execute Scheme scripts as described in R6RS non-normative appendix D, with or without the optional script header.
+To make Scheme scripts executable in their own right, without executing scheme-script directly, add Larceny's root directory to your path as described in doc/HOWTO-INSTALL, or edit scheme-script to define LARCENY_ROOT and copy that edited scheme-script to a directory in your path.

-Suppose, for example, that /home/myself/hello is an R6RS Scheme script whose first line is the optional script header shown below:
+Suppose, for example, that /home/myself/hello is an R7RS/R6RS Scheme script whose first line is the optional script header shown below:

-'''

 #!/usr/bin/env scheme-script

-'''